 If you go on a tour to see puffins in Maine, here is what you need to know:

-Please note: We strongly recommend that you double-check the website or call for more up-to-date information for this site.
+Please note: We strongly recommend that you double-check the website or call for more up-to-date information on this site.

 - Address: 1 West Street, Bar Harbor